rscharf1/Eye-Specialists-of-Westchester/README.md

 # Eye Specialists of Westchester

-Website for Ophthalmology practice, Eye Specialists of Westchester
+Website for phthalmology practice located in New Rochelle, NY.